behnamazimi/behnamazimi/README.md

 ### ![](./rising_hand.png) Hi friends, I'm Behnam and this in my one pager.

 This is what you can find about me in [Linkedin][2]:
-> Experienced web developer with focused on front-end and took part in many projects as a full-stack developer.
-Self-learning capabilities with a bachelor's degree in Software Engineering.
-Skilled in many coding and designing tools like Git, VSC, Material UI, Jira, Test Cases, Adobe Photoshop, Adobe Illustrator, Adobe XD and many others.
+> Passionate full-stack (front-end heavy) software developer with commercial experience since 2012.
+Bachelor's degree in Software Engineering.
+Self-learning capabilities.
+Skilled in many coding and designing tools.

 It's just the formal side 🙃.
 In fact, I'm a developer who loves to learn when I find some time.
 Also, I'm someone who enjoys sharing, I share everything that I can, It could be an article in my blog, a simple code snippet, or even a